GraphWalker/graphwalker-example/java-prestashop/README.md

 ## Get the PrestaShop demo running

-**NOTE: Due to a bug(?), PrestaShop on docker is not working as expected.
+**NOTE: Due to a bug, PrestaShop on docker is not working as expected.
 Keep an eye on: https://github.com/PrestaShop/PrestaShop/issues/15747**

 ```shell script
 git clone https://github.com/PrestaShop/PrestaShop